 3. Information Output

-When raw data has been manipulated by the microprocessor, the outcome is referred to as information.
-This is the ultimate purpose of a computer for the typical user.
+When raw data has been manipulated by the microprocessor, the outcome is meant to be disseminated for useful purposes.
+The output is thus referred to as information and is beneficial to the computer user.

 - viewed as alphanumeric, images and video via a display hardware